The Origin Story

 After graduating from Howard University, Dianne became a full time music education teacher at Deer Park Middle school in Baltimore County.
 There she would continue to enrich the music program and introduce computer music to her students.
 Dianne was also a professional musician, playing drums behind artists like Orianthi and Jaared.
 She even did tech work from time to time with Earth, Wind and Fire.
 Dianne was a member of Shiloh Baptist Church of Washington DC, where she was also the full-time drummer.
 She had a strong Christian faith, which was just as important to her as her music.

-Unfortunately for all, Dianne died in a tragic accident on August 5, 2009 at the age of 24.
+Unfortunately for all, Dianne died in a tragic accident on August 5, 2009 at the age of 24 just.
 She never had the chance to see her dream become a reality.
-But with the help of Jim Reznikoff, Eric Jacobs and Anja Broer, Jeffery and Gregory made The MusicianShip come to life.
+But with the help of Jim Reznikoff, Eric Jacobs and Anja Broer, Jeffery and Gregory made The MusicianShip come to life just 2 months later.
 We are constantly sailing forward in memory of Dianne, all that she believed in, and her spirit is ever-present in The MusicianShip’s ongoing effort to change lives with music.